soo-h/DASweepDetect/README.md

 # **OVERVIEW**

- `DASDC` is a software based on deep learning (domain adversarial networks) for selective sweep identification and classification.
-It outperforms traditional statistical methods in terms of performance and introduces an adversarial learning module to extract useful invariant representations between simulated and real data.
-As a result, `DASDC` demonstrates higher generalization in the detection and classification of selective sweep in real genomic data.
+ `DASDC` is a software that utilizes deep learning (specifically, domain adversarial networks) to identify and classify selective sweeps.
+By incorporating an adversarial learning module to extract useful invariant representations between simulated training data and real data, it outperforms traditional statistical methods.
+As a result, `DASDC` demonstrates higher generalization in detecting and classifying selective sweeps in real data.

-`DASDC` only supports selection signal analysis for a single population.
-With input of a **single population `VCF` file** and **`population genetic parameters` and `Demographic` of the population**, the software performs six steps to accomplish the identification and classification of selective sweep.
+`DASDC` only supports the analysis of selective sweeps for a single population.
+With input of a **single population `VCF` file** and **`population genetic parameters` **and **`Demographic` of the population**, the software performs six steps to accomplish the identification and classification of selective sweep.

 ![image](https://github.com/soo-h/DASweepDetect/assets/74720083/a1205262-6a17-4ec3-84fb-5e82bb92ca4c)
  <p align="center"><b>（DASDC work diagram）</b></p>